brucehq/bruce-docs/content/operators/command.md

 * `cmd`: The command to execute, the arguments to pass to the command, and any other options that should be used.
 * `dir`: The working directory for the command.
 If not specified, the working directory will be the same as the directory where the manifest file is located.
-* `osLimits`: The operating system limits to apply to the command.
-See the [Operating System Limits](/03-capabilities/02-os-limits/) page for more information.
 * `setEnv`: This sub command takes the output of the command and sets it to the provided environment variable.
 * `onlyIf`: This sub command will run and if an output is received it will return true and thus allow execution
 * `notIf`: This sub command will run and if an output is received it will return false and thus prevent execution